 7SIGNAL’s existing architecture was not able to efficiently leverage modern cloud services, leading to performance and scalability struggles – and holding back the development of new product capabilities for monitoring customers’ wireless networks.
 The company enlisted Mission to rebuild much of its AWS architecture and create a new alerting agent application that could analyze millions of streaming data messages daily (and deliver near real-time customer alerts whenever WiFi errors or anomalies occur).
 With this Mission-designed and verified AWS architecture, 7SIGNAL gains a performant and scalable solution for advancing its services and meeting future customer growth.
-7SIGNAL relies on Mission-led AWS support and Mission Cloud Foundation for ongoing cost governance and optimization support.
+7SIGNAL relies on Mission Cloud Care and Mission Cloud Foundation for ongoing cost governance and optimization support.
 The company also leverages Mission’s data, analytics, and machine learning (DAML) practice for bringing its predictive analytics application to market.

 “Mission enables us to focus on confidently delivering (and continuously enhancing) our business-facing products, and as little time as possible pushing buttons to scale AWS architecture or perform maintenance.
 Bringing on Mission has, and continues to, make a lot of sense for us.”

 Chief Technology Officer

 7SIGNAL has been using AWS for several years.
 Its AWS architecture utilized data streamed to Elasticsearch, running dashboards and monitoring with an Elasticsearch cluster.
 However, 7SIGNAL began recognizing that its AWS architecture was not particularly well-optimized, causing cost inefficiency and performance issues.
 Due to these challenges, 7SIGNAL’s internal team was applying significant time and focus simply supporting infrastructure and maintaining consistent performance for customers.